-Researchers from the Integrated named Harold Simmons Cancer Center have shown that the molecule RAS operate in pairs called dimers that cause cancer.
+Researchers at the Comprehensive Cancer Center named Harold Simmons showed that molecules RAS operate in pairs called dimers that cause cancer.
 The new data will help develop a treatment.

 The question of the RAS dimerization actively discussed, but before the researchers could not prove the look of dimers RAS, which limits the ability to conduct experiments that would appreciate their importance in physiology and cancer.
 The research team led by Dr. Westover X-ray crystallography data used to predict, as it may look dimer RAS, and then scanned in model cells using a technique called fluorescence resonance energy transfer, to show when RAS forms dimers.